Let’s bring to the fore the somewhat peculiar idea of speaking in terms of “I’m Gay” or “I’m Not Gay.”

 A more interesting problem is the idea of getting people from the point where they are uncomfortable discussing their sexuality to the point where the task of talking about their sexuality is met with a kind of indifference.

-And the place to start is not-so-much to use or lose the words we know – gay, homosexual – but to get more specific when we talk about what we are talk about.
+And the place to start is not-so-much to use or lose the words we know – gay, homosexual – but to get more specific when we talk about what we are talking about.
 For example, say my question to the man in the gathering was, “What was it like to fall in love with [insert male name]?”
 This question may have served better because it requests for experiences.
 It is open-ended and it does away with the requirement of having those who we present with questions fit themselves to words with multiplicities of meaning.
 It does suffer the limitation of begging an assumption but so does any other question.

 I’m still musing about this: whether speaking in terms of “I’m gay” or “I’m not gay” is a useful lingua.
 Let is suffice to say that I am leaning into the importance of specifics: as it fosters communication with people, straight and gay alike.